Canop/broot/README.md

 Notice the "unlisted" ?
 That's what makes it usable where the old `tree` command would produce pages of output.

+.gitignore files are properly dealt with to put unwanted files out of your way (you can ignore them, though, see documentation).

 ### Find a directory then `cd` to it:

 ![cd](doc/20181218-cd.png)

 You can this way navigate to a directory with the minimum amount of keystrokes, even if you don't exactly remember where it is.

+broot is fast and never blocks, even when you make it search a big slow disk (any keystroke interrupts the current search to start the following one).

 Most useful keys for this: